YOUNG: Unlike other AL races, any team could rise, shine in the East this season

 Minnesota should be Chicago’s main challenger, but even with the addition of Correa, the premier shortstop from Houston, along with the trade with the Yankees that landed catcher Gary Sanchez and third baseman/shortstop Gio Urshela for third baseman Josh Donaldson, shortstop Isiah Kiner-Falefa, and catcher Ben Rortvedt, the Twins were a last-place team last year and were sellers at the MLB trade deadline, most notably moving Jose Berrios and Nelson Cruz.
 The offense now is pretty top-notch for the Twins, but the rotation will bear watching, especially with the additions of aging free agents Sonny Gray, Chris Archer, and Dylan Bundy.

-Cleveland, Detroit, and Kansas City are still light-years behind Chicago and Minnesota in this division, although the improving Tigers improved their win total from 47 to 77 between 2019 and 2021.
+Cleveland, Detroit, and Kansas City are still light-years behind Chicago and Minnesota in this division, although the improving Tigers boosted their win total from 47 to 77 between 2019 and 2021.

 The AL East should be a horse race from beginning to end, with a final-day resolution very likely in the cards.
 The Rays, as mentioned, were ultimately the division winners by eight games, but they played leapfrog with Boston for a good part of the summer until a hot streak in August that saw them go 19-4 and seize the division for good.